muratk3n/thirdwave/en/2021/03/power-of-nations-beckley.md

 Many scholars and analysts measure power in terms of resources.
 Unfortunately, most of them measure resources in gross rather than net terms.
-As noted, gross indicators systematically overstate the power of populous coun- tries, because they count the beneats of having a big population, but not the costs...
+As noted, gross indicators systematically overstate the power of populous countries, because they count the benefits of having a big population, but not the costs...

-To rank among the most powerful nations in the world, a state needs to amass a large stock of resources, and to do that a state must be big and ef- acient.
+To rank among the most powerful nations in the world, a state needs to amass a large stock of resources, and to do that a state must be big and efficient.
 It must produce high output at low costs.
-It must not only mobilize vast inputs, but also produce signiacant output per unit of input.
+It must not only mobilize vast inputs, but also produce significant output per unit of input.
 In short, a nation’s power stems not from its gross resources, but from its net resources—the resources left over after subtracting costs.